paszu/3DSRepo/Part-2-(9.2.0-Downgrade).md

 **You MUST downgrade with the correct pack for your console/region or you will BRICK.**

-**If you are on version 11.0.0, you MUST have used a hardmod downgrade to successfully complete this part.**
+**If you are on version 11.0.0, you MUST have [downgraded your firmware](https://github.com/Plailect/Guide/wiki/Firmware-Downgrade) to successfully complete this part.**

 #### Overview of steps